 Any business will have other documents that can be scanned, such as; insurance documents, licenses, banking information, etc.

 Let’s talk logistics.
 For scanning purposes, I use the Fujitsu ScanSnap ix500.
 I find that this model is user-friendly and fast.
-There are smaller and more affordable scanner options, but this one is by far my favorite that I’ve used.
+There are smaller and more affordable scanner options, such as the Portable Fujitsu Scanner or this Portable Brother Scanner.
 For my cloud storage, I utilize Microsoft OneDrive.
 I have 1TB of storage through my Microsoft office account.
 That is A LOT of storage.
 On my computer, this my OneDrive show up as another folder, just like my regular document folders.
 Just to be on the safe side, I also back up my computer regularly using an WD Elements 1TB External Hard Drive.
 This is a manual process, but once it’s set up, all it takes is attaching the hard drive with a USB cord and the process will begin automatically.
 I keep my hard drive in a fireproof safe, so it anything were to ever happen, my documents would be stored in multiple secure locations.
 Some business might prefer a cloud-based automatic backup system.
 This is a great choice for many, but tends to be a little more costly.
 If you have a service-based business that exchanges a lot of customer documents, you can also subscribe to a cloud-based file sharing program.
 ShareFile is a good choice, but there are many options to choose from.
 With ShareFile, you can upload files as you go, or just ones that are request by your customer.
 It creates a simple customer portal, and they can send you documents as well.
 This is ideal for working with sensitive documents, so you aren’t having to password protect the documents for security purposes.

 The only way for this to really work for your business is if you and your employees are committed to the process and have policies and procedures in place.
 You might spend a week or even a month, depending on the scale of your business, planning and preparing.
 You’ll need to decide who will assume the responsibilities; such as online bill pay, online or email invoicing, scanning, etc. Also take the time to ensure that your online file and naming system is simple and easy to use.
 There is nothing worse than having to search all over for a file.
 I recommend naming every file by the customer or vendor name, the document description and the date it was received.
 If you are truly committed to paperless, you might also consider spending some time scanning old documents.
 This will be a good way to clean up files.